dokieli logodokieli

 Normalises the document to be valid, normalised, as well as includes the dokieli scripts so that the application be used in the derived version.

-Provides additional accessibility information about the current document so that the user can find ways to improve the content's accessibility.
+Provides additional accessibility information about the current document so that the author can find ways to improve the content's accessibility.

 Storage details